liuyuanmeng/Project-4/README.md

 ## Overview
 My final project in the Software Engineering Immersive course is a solo full-stack project, the whole application was built and delivered in 7 days.

+You will find the deployed app here: **[Here](https://mykitchenproject4.herokuapp.com/)** To see the full features for MyKitchen, please feel free to login using the following credentials:

+email: liuyuanmeng66@gmail.com
+password: pass

 ## Technologies Used
 Backend:
 * Python